Why Poor Airflow Causes Moisture Problems

 Conclusion

 Poor airflow causes moisture problems by allowing humid air to stagnate, slowing surface drying, and increasing condensation risk.
-Even when there is no obvious leak, limited air movement can create damp conditions in rooms, corners, basements, closets, and other low-circulation areas.
+Even without an obvious leak, weak circulation can leave rooms, corners, basements, closets, and enclosed areas damp longer than they should.